 3. Ilyapa Radius Corners Door Hinges 18 Pack – Excellent Value

-These hinges come in a pack of 18 so you can replace multiple doors’ hinges with one simple purchase.
+These door hinges come in a pack of 18 so you can replace multiple doors’ hinges with one simple purchase.
 The satin nickel finish offers just the right amount of sheen without being too shiny.

 It pairs well with brushed nickel door handles or other hardware with a satin silver color.
 Classic and simple, these hinges create a clean modern aesthetic and are a great addition to any room.
 When you order these hinges, the box comes with each hinge individually wrapped in protective plastic in order to prevent scratches and keep the hinges looking pristine